 Usually, you find this information on the About Us page but there is no such info.

 I would also assume that such a company with an alleged good reputation has a profile on LinkedIn, but it is not the case.

-If you do more research, you find a lot of negative reviews, so at the end of a day, it does not surprise me that they don’t reveal who is behind the ACP.
+If you do more research, you find a lot of negative reviews, so, at the end of the day, it does not surprise me that they don’t reveal who is behind the ACP.

 What we can find out is the domain registration date, but it does not say who is behind the website.

-In my research, I have found out that the ACP website back in 2017 (and even 2018) was claiming that they started in 2006.
+In my research, I found out that the ACP website back in 2017 (and even 2018) was claiming that it started in 2006.

 (You can check how the website looked like in the past using the Internet Archive).

 We know that the domain American-consumer-panels dot com was registered in 2015.